-HMD Global will be exclusively manufacturing these devices.
-Originally, we thought there would be up to four new phones in 2017, but the rumors suggest there will actually be as many as six or seven.
+HMD Global will be manufacturing these devices exclusively.
+We originally thought there would be up to four new phones in 2017, but rumors suggest there will actually be as many as six or seven.
 The rumors come from Malaysian distributor Avaxx, which said Nokia will aim to launch phones in all price ranges.

 Here’s everything we know about Nokia’s 2017 Android phones so far.

-A YouTuber has uploaded footage of alleged Nokia devices powered by Qualcomm’s Snapdragon 821 and 835.
-The device was at Qualcomm’s booth at CES 2017 and the chipset manufacturer reportedly asked people not to take videos or photos of the device.
+A YouTuber, however, uploaded footage of alleged Nokia devices powered by Qualcomm’s Snapdragon 821 and 835.
+The device was at Qualcomm’s booth at CES 2017, and the chipset manufacturer reportedly asked people not to take videos or photos of it.
 The YouTuber, whose account is named Total Tech, didn’t comply.

 Before we take a look at the video — it should be noted that we can’t verify this information, and the devices do not have any “Nokia” branding, so we’re casting a heavy dose of skepticism here.
 The YouTuber says Nokia and Qualcomm “have been working together on the Snapdragon 835 and the 10 nanometer process for the chip with Samsung for a while, according to inside sources, and Nokia has been their hardware reference provider for the 821 and 835.”

 Again, we can’t verify these insider sources’ claims, and whether or not Nokia has been in partnership with Qualcomm.
-Total Tech claims the device in his video is an upcoming device named the Nokia 8.
+Total Tech claims the device in his video is the upcoming Nokia 8.